-Towards the end of their stay students are expected to write an Arabic ISP (Independent Study Project) in Arabic of some 3000-3500 words on a subject of their choice.
+Towards the end of their stay students are expected to write an Arabic Independent Study Project (ISP) in Arabic of some 3,000-3,500 words on a subject of their choice.
 Supervision and guidance will be supplied by designated staff at the year abroad institution.

-In order to be admitted to the final year of their degree students will need to have passed the final language examinations at the year abroad institution and to have submitted their ISP by the specified deadline.
+In order to be admitted to the final year of their degree, students will need to have passed the final language examinations at the year abroad institution and to have submitted their ISP by the specified deadline.
 The ISPs will be marked by the year abroad institution and reviewed by members of the SOAS Arabic Section.
-The best ISP from each location will be published on the SOAS website.

 Students who fail the year abroad examinations or fail to submit their ISPs are deemed to have failed the year abroad.
 In order to be admitted to the final year of their degree they will need to repeat the language year abroad programme in one of the four designated locations.

-For general advice on tuition fees, travel arrangements, health and insurance issues see the SOAS Registry guidelines on the Language Year Abroad.
+For general advice on tuition fees, travel arrangements, health and insurance issues see guidelines on the year abroad.